-Latest figures from the UN state that about 805 million people in the world, or one in nine, suffer from hunger.
-Currently, smallholder farmers account for about half of this figure, although they grow 70% of our food.
+Around 800 million people in the world, or one in nine, suffer from hunger.
 Our planet is facing detrimental climate change and loss of biodiversity.
-The use of GMOs is on the increase with inroads being made into many farming communities.
+The use of GMOs is on the increase, bringing with it unprecedented danger.

 g.figeczky [at] ifoam.bio